Junos OS Routing Processes

 Simple Network Management Protocol (SNMP) process

-Enables the monitoring of network devices from a central location, and provides the router's or switch’s SNMP master agent.
+Enables the monitoring of network devices from a central location, and provides the device’s SNMP master agent.

 SONET Automatic Protection Switching (APS) process